espocrm/documentation/docs/administration/bpm-events.md

 The error code and the exception message can be obtained further in the flow with formula functions `bpm\caughtErrorCode` and `bpm\caughtErrorMessage` (as of v2.14).

+!!! note

+    When an error event sub-process is defined inside a regular sub-process, it's important to re-throw the error in the end of the event sub-process with the Error End Event.
+Otherwise, the sub-process will be hanging on unfinished.

 ### Escalation Start Event

 Can only be used to start an event sub-process.
 It's triggered once an escalation event it thrown within the same process.